AgnesHendrickx/MTE/main/documentation/parameters.rst

 Size
 ----
 | The size experiments will commence with a more compact domain and progressively expand it until the computed magnetic field at a point above the domain center stabilizes.
-The outcomes of changes in both the depth extent (z-direction) and spatial extent (xy-direction) will be analyzed, maintaining element resolution consistent with the previously established threshold.
+The outcomes of changes in both the depth extent (z-direction) and spatial extent (xy-direction) will be analyzed, maintaining element resolution consistent with the previously established threshold at observation points along a line 1 meter above the surface.
 |
-| However, a complication surfaces: the exact nature of the magnetization in the underlying flows and deeper is unknown.
+| However, upon adapting domain depth, a complication surfaces: the exact nature of the magnetization in the underlying flows and deeper is unknown.
 Nonetheless, we continue to assume a uniform magnetization.
 This assumption now expands deeper, eventually stretching to the full pile of volcanic flows of Mount Etna.
 To validate this assumption, we refer to the geomagnetic history of Mount Etna.
 The last reversal of Earth's magnetic field was dated around :math:`\sim795` ka ago :cite:`Singer19` and the first volcanic activity of Mount Etna was dated around :math:`\sim500` ka ago :cite:`Branca08`.
 | Therefore, no reversals are anticipated within the accumulated layers, allowing us to extend the depth for experimental purposes without restrictions.
 Nonetheless, as the directly underlying flow is deemed to exert the most substantial influence, expanding the depth beyond a singular flow might be redundant.
 The thickness of the flows underneath the field sites mentioned in :cite:`Meyer23` fluctuate between 5-15 meter :cite:`Andro05, Mur00`.
 | Consequently, our tests explore domain depth ranging from 10 to 140 meter.
 When it comes to spatial extent, no additional consideration are necessary, and so our experiments span a spatial extent from 50 to 1000 meters.